Gruyere_080518_213

 sust-icon-emissions-sdg-en

 We are committed to reducing our direct CO2e emissions by 60% by 2027 (Scope 1 and 2).
-We continue to rely on energy analyses and reduction measures to achieve this.
-We will increasingly cover the remaining demand with alternative energy sources.
-We are now also extending our commitments to our entire value chain (Scope 3).
-Together with our milk producers, we want to reduce CO2e by 25% per kg of milk.
-Our long-term goal is to achieve CO2e-neutrality by 2050.
-The switch to reduction targets based on the Science Based Targets initiative will also play a key role.
+To achieve this, we will continue to focus on energy analyses and reduction measures.
+We are increasingly covering the remaining demand with alternative energy sources.
+We have also extended our commitments to our entire value chain (Scope 3).
+We have therefore set ourselves the target of reducing emissions from milk production by 25% per kg of milk.
+Our long-term goal is to achieve CO2e neutrality by 2050.
+The switch to scientifically supported reduction targets based on the Science Based Targets initiative is also of particular importance.

 sust-icon-waste-sdg-en

-We are committed to strengthening the circular economy.
-We want to reduce rubbish and food waste by half at our own sites.
-By 2027 at the latest, the remaining waste will not be allowed to be disposed of in landfill sites.
-The packaging of our products is also extremely important to us.
-We are aiming for 100% recyclability, using at least 30% recycled materials and avoiding single-use plastics.
+We are committed to strengthening the circular economy and want to halve waste and food waste in our own operations.
+The remaining waste may no longer be disposed of in landfill sites by 2027 at the latest.
+Packaging is also very important to us.
+Here we are aiming for 100% recyclability and the use of at least 30% recycled materials.

 sust-icon-water-sdg-en

 Clean water is becoming an increasingly scarce resource in some regions.
-For this reason, we are emphasising arid risk areas, where we are committed to reducing the fresh water consumption in our facilities by 50%.
+For this reason, we are focusing on arid risk areas, where we are committed to reducing the fresh water consumption in our facilities by 50%.
 In other countries, we are aiming for a reduction of 15%.
-Furthermore, we will assume increased responsibility for the water consumption in our value chain – in particular when it comes to our raw materials.

 Our projects